-GEA perceives the Evaluate-phase as a strong foundation and key to understand and manage nature-related issues.
-Consistent with the TNFD framework, GEA has conducted a profound data analysis with consideration of own locations, downstream and upstream value chains.
-Having global supply chains and sourcing activities, GEA pays particular attention to the supply chain in this analysis.
+GEA perceives the Evaluate phase as a strong foundation and key to understanding and managing nature-related issues.
+Consistent with the TNFD framework, GEA has conducted a profound data analysis considering its own locations, as well as downstream and upstream value chains.
+Given its global supply chains and sourcing activities, GEA pays particular attention to the supply chain in this analysis.
 Therefore, GEA has used a scientific approach and determined the life cycle inventory data per commodity group per country for its purchased goods and services (spend-based data from the year 2023) by looking at several key parameters to quantify the impact on nature, e.g. greenhouse gas emissions.

-This evaluation provides a good indication of the nature impact of different product groups from different sourcing regions in GEA's supply chain.
+The evaluation provides a good indication of the nature impact of different product groups from different sourcing regions in GEA's supply chain.
 The results enable GEA to understand geographic hot spots and priority product groups in terms of nature-related impacts.
 The results show that the purchased steel-related product groups have large impacts concerning above-mentioned parameters.

-GEA recognizes that steel, a very important commodity to our production process, is considered as a high-impact-commodity.
+GEA recognizes that steel, a very important commodity to its production process, is considered as a high-impact-commodity.
 The extraction and processing of metals causes not only greenhouse gas emissions but also environmental pollution as well as material use of water in the supply chain.
 GEA will focus its efforts on high-impact commodities to mitigate negative impacts and to establish actions plans towards more sustainable supply chains.